 What is Mortgage Insurance?

 Many mortgage shoppers have the impression that mortgage insurance somehow protects them.
 In reality, it only protects the lender against loss if you stop making the payments on your mortgage.
-It used to be that lenders considered it far too risky to lend more than 80% of the value of a home, which meant that home buyers had to make a minimum 20% down payment.
-Mortgage insurance was created to enable lenders to do higher loan-to-value loans while mitigating risk, which meant that borrowers could make smaller down payments to get into a home.
+It used to be that lenders considered it far too risky to lend more than 80% of the value of a home.
+Which meant that home buyers had to make a minimum 20% down payment.
+Mortgage insurance was created to enable lenders to do higher loan-to-value loans while mitigating risk.
+Which meant that borrowers could make smaller down payments to get into a home.
 There are several types of mortgage insurance, but PMI only applies to conventional non-government lending.
-You may have also heard of MIP (mortgage insurance premium) and UFMIP (upfront mortgage insurance premium), but these apply only to FHA financing.
+You may have also heard of MIP (mortgage insurance premium) and UFMIP (upfront mortgage insurance premium).
+But these apply only to FHA financing.

 When Is PMI Required?

 PMI only applies to conventional financing when the equity position or down payment in the home is less than 20%.
 In other words, if the loan is to be more than 80% of the value of the home, PMI will typically be required.
 PMI is most commonly paid in monthly installments as part of your mortgage payment.
-How much the PMI payment will be depends on the loan amount, credit score, and loan term.
-Shorter term loans, such as 15-year fixed or 10-year fixed, tend to have much lower PMI payments than longer term loans like the 20-year or 30-year fixed.
+How much the PMI payment will depend on the loan amount, credit score, and loan term.
+Shorter term loans, such as 15-year fixed or 10-year fixed, tend to have much lower PMI payments than longer-term loans like the 20-year or 30-year fixed.
 Higher credit scores tend to be rewarded with lower PMI payments as well.

 If you’re required to carry PMI, the good news is that you’re not stuck with it for the life of the loan.
 You can ask your lender to cancel it once you’ve paid down the loan balance to 80% loan-to-value or less.